-You have chosen the right social channels for your association, created your content calendar and embarked on a successful journey to engage with farmers through social media.
+You have chosen the right social channels for your association, created your content calendar and embarked on a successful journey to engage with customers and prospects through social media.
 Your team is posting relevant, timely information and your community is engaged.
 It may be time to reach beyond your group of loyal followers and extend your message to a broader audience with a paid social program.

-Like other paid media, building a budget for paid social media can depend on a number of factors and, with careful consideration and alignment with your overall communication plan, social media can be an effective channel in your overall paid media mix.
+Like other paid media, building a budget for paid social media can depend on several factors and, with careful consideration and alignment with your overall communication plan, social media can be an effective channel in your overall paid media mix.

 When to Consider a Paid Social Media Program

-So, when should you consider a paid social strategy?
-The key benefit of paid social media is it allows you to reach beyond the audience currently engaging with you.
-It allows you to widen the net and generate new followers, fans, clicks to your website, etc. There may be a large audience of farmers on social media, not engaged with you and a paid social effort can increase your reach among your target audience, generate awareness for your programs and efforts, allow viewers the opportunity to interact and engage with you, and provide traffic to your website content.
+When should you consider a paid social strategy?
+Reaching beyond the audience currently engaging with you is the key benefit of paid social media.
+It allows you to widen the net and generate new followers, brand advocates and clicks to your website.
+There may be a large audience of building products customers on social media who are not engaged with you.
+A paid social effort can increase your reach among your target audience, generate awareness for your programs and efforts, allow viewers the opportunity to interact and engage with you and provide traffic to your website content.

-You can consider many ways to set up target audiences for your paid social efforts, and the beauty of social media is each of the platforms has vast information about its users.
-The platforms not only have demographic and geographic information, but they have deep information on user occupations, interests and behaviors.
+You can consider many ways to set up target audiences for your paid social efforts and the beauty of social media is each of the platforms has vast information about its users.
+The platforms not only have demographic and geographic information, but they have deep psychographics, including information on user occupations, interests and behaviors.

-Research tells us the top two social media platforms for farmers are Facebook and YouTube, let’s look a little deeper at how a paid social media effort on those platforms may support your communication efforts.
+Research tells us the top social media platforms for builders include LinkedIn, Facebook and YouTube, so let’s look deeper into how a paid social media effort on those platforms may support your communication efforts.

 Where to Place Your Social Media Budget

-YouTube remains a top social platform for farmers, and its viewership in general is massive.
+YouTube remains a top social platform for builders and its viewership recently reached over 2.70 billion people per month worldwide.
+It remains second only to Google as a search engine.
 While it may be best known for entertaining videos, it’s also an effective vehicle for instructional videos.
-However, the ability to create engaging, high-quality videos is key for this medium.
-Since YouTube is owned by Google, many of the “how-to” searches are supported with YouTube video content.
+The ability to create engaging, high-quality videos is key for this medium.
+(Since YouTube is owned by Google, many of the “how-to” searches are supported with YouTube video content.)

-Social media has become an important communication tool for checkoffs and APGs.
-A paid social media campaign can efficiently extend your reach by utilizing data from your organic efforts to define paid target audiences and messaging of value.
+Social media has become an important communication tool for any building products company, business or organization.
+A paid social media campaign can efficiently extend your reach by using data from your organic efforts to define paid target audiences and messaging of value.
 By providing relevant information to a larger targeted audience, there’s an even greater possibility your information will be shared and extended further through the power of social sharing.

 Need help getting the most of your social media efforts?
 Let us help you get started with an organic and paid social media plan to help you reach and engage with your audiences and support your communication goals.